elastisys/compliantkubernetes/docs/operator-manual/disaster-recovery.md

     Recover the encrypted bucket into the main S3 service and reconfigure Velero to use this bucket, then follow the regular instructions.

-    The references in Kubernetes might need to be deleted so Velero can resync from the bucket:
+    The references in Kubernetes might need to be deleted so Velero can resynchronize from the bucket:

     ```bash
     # Note that this is only backup metadata